Owner / Director /

 Legacy Backstage Store Manager

-Heather has been with Legacy School of Dance since its inception; as a dancer, and later a teacher.
+Heather has been with Legacy School of Dance since its inception, first as a dancer and later a teacher.
 She loves teaching and watching her students develop qualities that will last a lifetime.
-Outside of dance, Heather enjoys being a mother, piano teacher, tin whistle player, polyglot, artist and horticulturist; among many other things.
+Outside of dance, Heather enjoys being a mother, piano teacher, tin whistle player, polyglot, artist, and horticulturist; among many other things.